 In 1969, the Supreme Court protected a Ku Klux Klan member’s hateful and disparaging speech directed towards African-Americans, holding that such speech could only be limited if it posed an “imminent danger” of inciting violence.
 The court ruled in Brandenburg v.
 Ohio that a state could only forbid or proscribe advocacy that is “directed to inciting imminent lawless action and is likely to incite or produce such action."

-In 1978, the Supreme Court upheld an appellate court decision that allowed a group of neo-Nazis to march on the streets of an Illinois suburb housing a substantial Jewish population (Collin v.
+In 1978, the Supreme Court upheld an appellate court decision that allowed a group of neo-Nazis to march on the streets of an Illinois suburb housing a substantial Jewish population that included Holocaust survivors.
+(Collin v.
 Smith, 1978).

 It 1992, the the Supreme Court overturned the conviction of a teenager convicted of burning a cross on the lawn of an African American family's home (R.A.V. v.
 City of St. Paul, 1992).

 In 2011, the Supreme Court set aside a civil judgment that punished a church group, the Westboro Baptist Church, for picketing a military funeral with signs displaying messages disparaging the dead officer, LGBTQ persons, and the U.S. government (Snyder v.
 Phelps, 2011).
-Many Americans found the signs hateful and offensive.
-But the decision confirmed the Supreme Court’s historically strong protection of freedom of speech, so long as it doesn't promote imminent violence.
+Many Americans found the signs hateful and offensive, but the Supreme Court's decision re-confirmed the Supreme Court’s historically strong protection of freedom of speech that does not promote imminent violence.

 Hate itself is not a crime.
 For the purposes of collecting statistics, the FBI has defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Hate crimes, which can also encompass color, or national origin, are overt acts that can include violence against persons or property, violation of civil rights, conspiracy, or certain "true threats," or acts of intimidation.
 The Supreme Court has upheld laws that either criminalize these acts or impose a harsher punishment when it can be proven that the defendant targeted the victim because of the victim's race, ethnicity, identity, or beliefs.